omnetpp/omnetpp/samples/database/README.txt

 generic -- they can be used with any simulation model to make it datatabase-enabled, without having to change a single line of source code.

-Possible uses of the database include:
+Possible uses of a database include:
   - if you're doing heaps of simulation experiments: organized storage for their configuration and results;
   - remote access and intelligent queries/reports via the "LAMP" setup